Rock-VbCity/QSE/docs/Grunt-QSE-Properties.md

 <ul>
 <li>This is an special boolean property.
-<li>It handles the sheet's title behaviour.
+<li>It handles the sheet's title behaviour by showing/hiding the sheet's titles.
 </ul>

 ## About property